Margin (finance): Initial and maintenance margin requirements

 The initial margin requirement is the amount of collateral required to open a position.
 Thereafter, the collateral required until the position is closed is the maintenance requirement.
 The maintenance requirement is the minimum amount of collateral required to keep the position open and is generally lower than the initial requirement.
 This allows the price to move against the margin without forcing a margin call immediately after the initial transaction.
 When the total value of the collateral dips below the maintenance margin requirement, the position holder must pledge additional collateral to bring their total balance back up to or above the initial margin requirement.
 On instruments determined to be especially risky, however, either regulators, the exchange, or the broker may set the maintenance requirement higher than normal or equal to the initial requirement to reduce their exposure to the risk accepted by the trader.
 For speculative futures and derivatives clearing accounts futures commission merchants may charge a premium or margin multiplier to exchange requirements.
 This is typically an additional 10%–25%.

 Margin call

 The broker may at any time revise the value of the collateral securities (margin) after the estimation of the risk, based, for example, on market factors.
-If this results in the market value of the collateral securities for a margin account falling below the revised margin, the broker or exchange immediately issues a "margin call", requiring the investor to bring the margin account back into line.
-To do so, the investor must either pay funds (the call) into the margin account, provide additional collateral, or dispose some of the securities.
+If this results in the market value of the collateral securities for a margin account falling below the revised margin, the broker or exchange immediately issues a margin call, requiring the investor to bring the margin account back into line.
+To do so, the investor must either pay funds (the call) into the margin account, provide additional collateral, or dispose of some of the securities.
 If the investor fails to bring the account back into line, the broker can sell the investor's collateral securities to bring the account back into line.